Interested in immigration to Canada or Quebec or France? You might be aware of French TCF, TEFAQ, TCFQ, TEF Canada and TEF Exam in India.

 1) TEF For Studies in France

 If you are interested in studying in France, then this is the right exam for you.
-The TEF for studies in France is compulsory for any foreign student applying for a first year of a degree course in a university in France.
+The TEF for studies in France is compulsory for any foreign student applying for the first year of a degree course at a university in France.
 The TEF for studies in France consists of 4 tests: Oral comprehension, Reading comprehension, Written expression, and Glossary and structure.

 2) TEF for Naturalization

 If you want to become French and get a French passport then you have to appear for the TEF for the naturalization test.
 It is recognized by the French Ministry of the Interior and is compulsory in the context of an application for naturalization from the French State.
 It consists of two inseparable tests: Oral comprehension and Oral Expression.